bitfocus/companion-module-generic-sacn/companion/HELP.md

 - **host**: (IP) to send to (use for unicast or a custom multicast group).

 - **variables**: A channel range string that controls which DMX channels are exposed as Companion variables.
 Example formats: `1-512`, `1-5,34,100-130`.
-The module uses this range to create `value_chan_<n>` variables for each selected channel.
+The module uses this range to create `channel<n>_value` variables for each selected channel.

 ---